Jan Brueghel the Elder: Gallery paintings

+Singeries

+Breughel contributed to the development of the genre of the 'monkey scene', also called 'singerie' (a word derived from the French for 'monkey' and meaning a 'comical grimace, behaviour or trick').
+Comical scenes with monkeys appearing in human attire and a human environment are a pictorial genre that was initiated in Flemish painting in the 16th century and was further developed in the 17th century.
+Monkeys were regarded as shameless and impish creatures and excellent imitators of human behaviour.
+These depictions of monkeys enacting various human roles were a playful metaphor for all the folly in the world.

 The Flemish engraver Pieter van der Borcht introduced the singerie as an independent theme around 1575 in a series of prints, which were strongly embedded in the artistic tradition of Pieter Bruegel the Elder.
 These prints were widely disseminated and the theme was then picked up by other Flemish artists.
 The first one to do so was the Antwerp artist Frans Francken the Younger, who was quickly followed by Jan Brueghel the Elder, the Younger, Sebastiaen Vrancx and Jan van Kessel the Elder.
 Jan Brueghel the Elder's son-in-law David Teniers the Younger became the principal practitioner of the genre and developed it further with his younger brother Abraham Teniers.
 Later in the 17th century Nicolaes van Verendael started to paint these 'monkey scenes' as well.

 An example of a singerie by Jan Brueghel is the Monkeys feasting, which dates from his early years as an artist (private collection, on long-term loan to the Rubenshuis, Antwerp).
 This painting on copper was probably one of the first examples of a singerie painting.
 Jan Brueghel likely drew his monkeys in the zoo of the Archdukes in Brussels.
 While the composition shows the monkeys engaged in all kinds of mischief, it includes a painting above the door jamb, which is a work from Rubens' studio, called "Ceres and Pan".
-The representation of Ceres and Pan provides a contrast been the cultivated versus the wild world of the monkeys below.
+The representation of Ceres and Pan provides a contrast between the cultivated versus the wild world of the monkeys below.